jamesob/jamesob.github.io/bitcoin-architecture-talk/markdown.md

 ---

-# Introduction
+### Introduction

 Bitcoin Core serves a number of uses:

 - A validating relay node in the peer-to-peer network
   - Blocks (chainstate) and transactions (mempool)
 - A canonical wallet implementation
-  - A tool for end-users
+  - A GUI/RPC tool for end-users
   - A working example for wallet implementers (e.g. coin selection)
 - Block assembly and submission for miners
 - A programmatic interface for Bitcoin applications
   - RPC via HTTP, CLI
+- (Kind-of-not-really) a reusable library for validation, serialization

 ---